 Animals Feel Emotions

 When selecting a photograph to decorate your home or office, you should consider this carefully.
 What message do you want the viewer to receive?
-Shall the photo print be in color, black and white, or maybe with or without people?
-Today, I am going to discuss emotion.
+Shall the photograph of the animal be calm, cheerful or give you something special you are looking for.
+A photo print in color, black and white, or maybe with or without people?
+No doubt, black and white fine art photo prints create a unique atmosphere.
+They are powerful and more dramatic, but also can be bring a calm sense of feeling into any living space.
+Today, I am going to discuss emotions of animals.
 Specifically, animals feel emotions, and how the animal emotion transposes to the viewer of your wall art décor photography.
 It is a fascinating subject!

 It is unfair, but the real fact that most wildlife is at the mercy of human behavior.
 It particularly draws me to photograph what reflects our impact on the natural world.
 I believe that my photography can help facilitate change.